Lancastrian Volunteers: History

-In 1969 a new Company was raised, namely E Company (King's Own), at Lancaster and Barrow-in-Furness; formed from cadres of 4th/5th (T) Battalion, King's Own Royal Regiment, and 4th Battalion, East Lancashire Regiment.
+In 1969, a new Company was raised, namely E Company (King's Own), at Lancaster and Barrow-in-Furness; formed from cadres of 4th/5th (T) Battalion, King's Own Royal Regiment, and 4th Battalion, East Lancashire Regiment.

-In 1971 the regiment formed a second battalion, and consequently the existing battalion was redesignated as the 1st Battalion.
-D Company also transferred to the new battalion, retaining its title.
+In 1971, the regiment formed a second battalion, and consequently the existing battalion was redesignated as the 1st Battalion.
+D Company was also transferred to the new battalion, retaining its title.